helenebrulin/logical_dbs_extractor/README.md

 - Check that your redis-server version is 4.x, 5.x, 6.0.x, or 6.2.x.
 - Make sure that port 6381 is free.
 If it is not, then you can use another port by :
   - Updating the $intport variable in the script to the port you want
-  - Updating the "port" directive in the appropriate version of the redis.conf file for the redis-server version you have on your machine
+  - Updating the "port" directive in confs/redis.conf.

 ## Usage